Nuisance Animals

 Next steps

-1. You will receive an acknowledgement with your request number
+1. You'll receive an acknowledgement with your request and tracking numbers, allowing you to monitor its progress.

-2. City of Newcastle will investigate the issue to ensure the animal is being kept in accordance with any guiding legislation.
+2. We will investigate the issue to ensure the animal is being kept in accordance with any guiding legislation.

 Time frames